twistingmercury/telemetry/tracing/README.md

 ```

 - `tracing.ExtractContext` extracts the trace context from the provided carrier and returns a new context with the extracted trace information.
+- `tracing.ExtractSpan` extracts the Otel span from the provided context.
 - `tracing.StartSpan` starts a new span with the given name and span kind, and returns a new context with the span attached and the created span.
 - `span.End()` ends the span when the operation is complete.